ubc-systopia/velosiraptor-asplos25-artifact/README.md

 **Expected Results**
 The script will produce a table that should correspond to Table 1 in the paper.
-Note, this result significantly depends on the performance and characteristics of the hardware, that you are running on, in particular the number of cores and the memory bandwidth.
+Note, this result significantly depends on the performance and characteristics of the hardware, that you are running on, in particular the number of cores and the memory bandwidth available.
 Especially for the more complex specifications, this can lead to differences in the synthesis time.

+Also note, that if you are running the `--smoke` version you may see a higher variance in the results.

 ----------------------------------------------------------------------------------------------------